daostack/arc.js_legacy/docs/Daos.md

 });
 ```

+And voilà, you have created a new DAO with three founders in the DAO stack on Ethereum.
+The returned object `newDao` is an instance of [DAO](api/classes/DAO).

+But though this DAO has founders with tokens and reputation who can thus make proposals and vote on them, there is still no way to make proposals, that is, no schemes, and thus nothing on which to vote.
+The DAO needs some schemes, at minimum a [SchemeRegistrar](api/classes/SchemeRegistrarWrapper) with which you can propose to add, modify or remove other schemes.

 !!! note
     It is not possible to add or remove founders.
-In fact, there is no retained sense of who they even were .
+In fact, there is no retained sense of who they even were.
 They are simply addresses you supply when you create a DAO and to whom will immediately be minted tokens and reputation.
-You can mint reputation or tokens to others... this would effectively be like adding them as founders.
+You can later mint reputation or tokens to others... this would effectively be like adding them as founders.

-So this DAO has founders with tokens and reputation, but no way to make proposals, that is, no schemes, and thus nothing on which to vote.
-The DAO needs some schemes, at minimum a [SchemeRegistrar](api/classes/SchemeRegistrarWrapper) with which you can propose to add, modify or remove other schemes.

 ### Creating a new DAO with schemes